There’s a lot of great information about cohousing out there. We’ve listed a few of our favorite videos, websites and

 a sample of canadian cohousing communities

 Cohousing originated in Denmark in the 1960’s, and was introduced to North America in 1988 by two architects.
 (One of them being our consultant, Katie McCamant!)
-Since then over 160 cohousing communities have been built in the U.S., and the concept has trickled into Canada, with 13 completed communities here.
-In North America close to 200 new cohousing communities are forming or in development, including 21 in Canada.
+Since then close to 200 cohousing communities have been built in North America, and close to 200 are forming or in development at this time.

 Prairie Sky Cohousing – 403 31 Avenue NE, Calgary, AB

 Prairie Sky is a long-standing successful cohousing community right here in Calgary.
 They have built a cooperative and caring neighbourhood based on principles of community, respect, and sustainability.
 Built in 2003, the community contains 18 homes in a range of sizes.

 Vancouver Cohousing – 1733 East 33rd Avenue, Vancouver, BC